holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/03_tron/lesson_plan.md

 ##### Homework

-- Schoology Assessment on game loops
+- Schoology assessment on game loops
+- Questions:
     1. Which of the following are parts of the "game loop" algorithm?
         - initialization
         - get user input